 The High-Roller

-High-rollers are the kings and queens of the poker industry, ruling the roost with their high bets and buy-ins, they are not to be messed with!
+High-rollers are the kings and queens of the poker industry, ruling the roost with their high bets and buy-ins; they are not to be messed with!
 If you’re feeling brave, have a go at this posh gin-based cocktail for a boost of confidence.
-For this delicious martini, combine 1½ an ounce of a Vodka of your choice, ½ an ounce of Grand Marnier, and 3 ounces of orange juice, add a dash of grenadine, and serve in an Old Fashioned Glass.
+For this delicious martini, combine 1½ ounces of vodka of your choice, ½ ounce of Grand Marnier, and 3 ounces of orange juice, add a dash of grenadine, and serve in an Old Fashioned Glass.

 The Ante